nloadholtes/synappio-client/Cookbooks/Remediate-User.md

 #### Running a Validation Job

-To begin processing a list, a job must be created to start validating members within a list.

-Note: An Onboarding Token will be charged for each member in the list when a job is created.
+By using the DataValidation API, Email Service Providers have the ability to vet the quality of email lists coming into their platform.
+ESPs can automate the process of checking List Quality prior to ever letting an email marketer send through their platform.
+View the Onboarding Cookbook for instructions on how this is done.

+To remediate an email list, an ESP must first follow the steps listed in the Onboarding Cookbook.
+To receive reporting on List Quality, and to kick off validation of an email list, a job must be created.
+One Vetting Token will be consumed per email address when the job is created.
+Note: List imports must be 100% complete before creating the job that kicks off validation of a list.

+#### Create a Validation Job

+To start a validation job, use the endpoint: GET /list/{list_slug}/job

-Command:
+Sample Command:

 ~~~~
 $ curl -X POST